MitocGroup/www/views/blog/posts/2015/12/interview-creators-of-the-deep-framework.md

 #### Q: How large is the DEEP team?
 Did any/all of them have experience with Lambda and Node.js already, or were they coming from other areas of expertise?

 The team that works on DEEP project is pretty small (less than 10 developers).
 Except [@eistrati](https://github.com/eistrati), nobody had prior experience with AWS.
-It’s a long story, and to make it short, core members of the team worked together on other projects that turned out to be 80%+ of our time support and maintenance.
+It's a long story, and to make it short, core members of the team worked together on other projects that turned out to be 80%+ of our time support and maintenance.
 So we forced ourselves into a serverless approach and learned on the fly everything else required to get the job done.

 #### Q: What do you recommend for monitoring with DEEP applications?
 Is CloudWatch your go-to, or are there other tools you use in addition?

-At the beginning, CloudWatch was our go-to monitoring tool, but it’s very limited in showing the full picture, especially in realtime.
+At the beginning, CloudWatch was our go-to monitoring tool, but it's very limited in showing the full picture, especially in realtime.
 We are using an [ELK](https://www.elastic.co/webinars/introduction-elk-stack)(Elasticsearch + Logstash + Kibana) stack hacked together to solve our measuring and monitoring needs.
-Now we’re working to transform that solution into a component that any web application or web platform could use, if it’s built with DEEP Framework.
+Now we're working to transform that solution into a component that any web application or web platform could use, if it's built with DEEP Framework.

 #### Q: How does the DEEP framework expect a production pipeline to look?
 Do you expect users to be developing on their “production” account and managing changes with versioning/aliases?